gguerrero/gomemio/README.md

 # GoMemIO
-A GoLang experiment to create a TCP server to store key/value pairs in memory.
+A GoLang experiment to create a TCP server to store key/value pairs in memory (much REDIS like).
-Think on a REDIS.

 ## Commands
 Basic commands to read/write values on Memory:

 ### Write values
 ```bash
 SET max 100
 > OK